The A-Z of things do instead of boozing

-One of the many positive things that people report when they stop drinking or cut down, is that their creativity blossoms.
+One of the many positive things that people report when they stop drinking or cut down boozing, is that their creativity blossoms.
 So get busy with those hands that used to be full of shots and get creating!
 Pottery classes, life drawing, or even checking out some art galleries are all excellent ways to spend your time.

 There were many, many things that I could I have chosen for ‘B’ but I settled on this one as my favourite.
 It’s a great way to spend time with your friends, family or lovers and it appeals to all ages.
-You can pretend you don’t like bowling but we all know you do.
-It’s also the perfect activity to fill any time of day, so if you’re looking for ideas for a night out that includes boozers and non-boozers alike, bowling works really well – your companions can drink if they like and you’ll be too busy with your balls in the gutter to care.
+You can pretend you don’t like bowling but we all know that you do.
+It’s also the perfect activity to fill any time of day, so if you’re looking for ideas for a night out that includes boozers and non-boozers alike, bowling works really well – your companions can carry on boozing if they like and you’ll be too busy with your balls in the gutter to care.

 That’s us!
-We host workshops, we arrange pub crawls, we run lunch meetups, host a monthly LGBTQ+ night and we curate festivals – all of which are great ways to socialise with like-minded people without the booze.
+We host workshops, we arrange pub crawls, we run lunch meetups, host a monthly LGBTQ+ night and we curate festivals – all of which are great ways to socialise with like-minded people without boozing.
 It’s easy to want to retreat into yourself and stick to the comfort of your home, when you don’t have the confidence cape of alcohol, but it really helps to get out there and start breaking down those behaviour patterns – so what better way to do this than with a bunch of awesome people who feel just like you.

 Got a car?
 Got a motorbike?
 Go get some of the sweet open road, which is right at the top of the things you can’t do whilst drinking.
 Plan a road trip, pack a bag, or just wing it and head in one direction playing the “Left or Right” game as you go- a game which literally involves choosing left or right on the spot whenever you have a choice.
 You could end up going in a circle, or you could end up driving off into the sunset on a journey of dreams.